CMSgov/bluebutton-sample-client-nodejs-react/ErrorResponses.md

-Auto retrying on FHIR Data read/search to overcome a FHIR backend network temporary downtime is recommended, but with sensible retry settings.
+Auto retrying (with sensible retry settings) on FHIR Data read/search to overcome a FHIR backend network temporary downtime is recommended.

 Due to the involvement of the end user (beneficiary), auto retrying requests in the authorization flow are not recommended.